nicolastudela/hello-next/README.md

 ## CSS-in-JS implemented using EmotionJs and Styled-Components

-Its fully integrated with EmotionJS and Styled-System and configured with a basic `theme`, so its ready to use for building primitives/atoms components to build an own component-library.
+Its fully integrated with EmotionJS and Styled-System and configured with a basic `theme`.
+Its ready to keep building an uiLibrary using primitives/atoms components.

 Already have a Box component implementing all system-functions that makes you able to pass css via props.